 Place your equipment on a sturdy, flat surface near a grounded wall outlet.
-(Your Power Macintosh was designed to be used and carried in the horizontal position, as shown on the next page-it should not be used tipped on its side.)
-You may place monitors weighing up to 52.3 pounds on top of the computer.
+(Your computer was designed to be placed on the floor to conserve desk space, but it can also be placed on any stable, flat surface.)

 Before following the setup instructions in this chapter, you may want to read "Arranging Your Office" in Appendix A (in the section on health-related information) for tips on adjusting your work furniture so that you're comfortable when using the computer.